nnethercote/nnethercote.github.io/_posts/2022-04-12-how-to-speed-up-the-rust-compiler-in-april-2022.md

 piece of code, I start by doing refactorings.
 For this code I made over 50 commits, and around 90% of them were refactorings that didn't improve performance.
 But I couldn't have made the 10% that did improve performance without the other 90%.
-These changes don't just help me. other people will find this code easier to read and modify now.
+These changes don't just help me.
+Other people will find this code easier to read and modify now.

 Finally, note that for all this effort, I've only improved the constant factors